P2333/Papers-of-Robust-ML/README.md

 ## Theoretical Analysis
 * [Adversarial Examples Are Not Bugs, They Are Features](https://arxiv.org/pdf/1905.02175.pdf) (NeurIPS 2019) <br/> They claim that adversarial examples can be directly attributed to the presence of non-robust features, which are highly predictive but locally quite sensitive.

+* [Adversarial Examples from Computational Constraints](https://arxiv.org/pdf/1805.10204.pdf) (ICML 2019) <br/> The authors argue that the exsitence of adversarial examples could stem from computational constrations.

 * [Adversarial Examples Are a Natural Consequence of Test Error in Noise](https://arxiv.org/pdf/1901.10513.pdf) (ICML 2019) <br/> This paper connects the relation between the general corruption robustness and the adversarial robustness, and recommand the adversarial defenses methods to be also tested on general-purpose noises.

 * [Adversarial Vulnerability for Any Classifier](http://papers.nips.cc/paper/7394-adversarial-vulnerability-for-any-classifier.pdf) (NeurIPS 2018) <br/> Uniform upper bound of robustness for any classifier on the data sampled from smooth genertive models.